CONNECTICUT BEHAVIORAL HEALTH PARTNERSHIP (CT BHP) AND EARLY AND PERIOD SCREENING, DIAGNOSIS, AND TREATMENT (EPSDT)

-How does DSS intend to seek EPSDT reimbursement, as required under Section 4 of PA 13-178?
+5. How does DSS intend to seek EPSDT reimbursement, as required under § 4 of PA 13-178?

-We believe that it may relate recommendations made by a task force on children's mental health screenings, treatment, and reimbursement protocols.
+We believe the section may relate to recommendations made by a task force on children's mental health screenings, treatment, and reimbursement protocols.
 DSS convened this task force in 2012.
-The group's recommendations, according to a slide show presentation at a hospital grand rounds by Atty.
-Jay Sicklick, Deputy Director of the Center for Children's Advocacy, included requiring annual mental health screenings from ages one to 17 and an $18 per screen reimbursement from DSS.
-These recommendations suggest that primary care providers (PCPs) currently are not performing such screens even though according to DSS, they already have the ability to bill for them.
+The group's recommendations, according to a slide show presentation at a hospital grand rounds by Attorney Jay Sicklick, Deputy Director of the Center for Children's Advocacy, included requiring annual mental health screenings from ages one to 17 and an $18-per-screen reimbursement from DSS.
+These recommendations suggest that primary care providers (PCPs) are not currently performing such screens even though, according to DSS, they can already bill for them.
 The recommendations go on to say that DSS would work with the American Academy of Pediatrics to develop the curriculum and training for PCPs.
-(Attorney Siklick also referenced Massachusetts.
-In 2006, a federal court ordered the state's Medicaid providers to include a behavioral health screening as part of the regular EPSDT well-child visit in response to a class-action lawsuit.)
+(Attorney Sicklick also referred to Massachusetts.
+In 2006, a federal court ordered that state's Medicaid providers to include a behavioral health screening as part of the regular EPSDT well-child visit in response to a class-action lawsuit.)

 We asked DSS for additional information on the task force recommendations and will forward it to you once we receive it.

 Minor children served by HUSKY A (Medicaid) and HUSKY B comprise almost half of total BHP CT enrollment.
-In calendar year 2012, their membership totaled 328,726, up from 277,519 in calendar year 08.
-Table 2 shows detailed membership data for the period calendar years 08 through 12.
+In calendar year 2012, their membership totaled 328,726, up from 277,519 in calendar year 2008.
+Table 2 shows membership data for the calendar years 2008 through 2012.